davecra/OfficeJS.dialogs/README.md

 In the following sections each of these will be details with proper usage.

 # MessageBox<a name="MessageBox"></a>
-The MessageBox class has four public methods:
+The MessageBox class has the following public methods:
 * [Reset()](#MessageBoxReset)
 * [Show](#MessageBoxShow)([text],[caption],[buttons],[icon],[withcheckbox],[checkboxtext],[asyncResult],[processupdates])
 * [Update](#MessageBoxUpdate)([text],[caption],[buttons],[icon],[withcheckbox],[checkboxtext],[asyncResult])